lblod/app-lpdc-digitaal-loket/README.md

 [2023-04-07 20:13:15] INFO  WEBrick::HTTPServer#start: pid=13 port=80
 ```

+At this point, you should be able to access the `/mock-login` path and see the available `bestuurseenheden`.
+After logging in and clicking on `Product of dienst toevoegen`, you will notice the following message: *Er werden geen producten of diensten gevonden*.
+In order to ingest concepts from IPDC, you need to trigger the `lpdc-ldes-consumer` service, which is set to run at 00:00 UTC time on a daily basis.
+You can force-trigger the service to run by overriding the `CRON_PATTER` in your `docker-compose.override.yml` file; [crontab guru](https://crontab.guru/) is nice playground to explore changing the pattern, and it houses a dedicated [examples section](https://crontab.guru/examples.html) where you can view the different options.

+After changing the cron pattern, run `docker compose up -d lpdc-ldes-consumer` to let the service pick up this new change.
+Once the cron pattern is triggered, you can see the consumer pulling in the concepts from the IPDC TNI environment.
+The entire process takes between 30-60 minutes; you can confirm the job is done when no new logs are printed (the service itself does not log the end of the consumption process).
+At this stage, you can repeat the `/mock-login` flow again and click on `Product of dienst toevoegen`, where you will see the loaded IPDC TNI concepts.

 #### Normal start

 This should be your go-to way of starting the stack: